Demo avatar

 Query Extensibility

-The tool supports predicate based searches and custom searches in order to query the common data model.
+The tool supports predicate-based searches and custom searches to query the common data model.
 New model queries can be supported with the definition of an extension point.
 To extend the tool follow the next instructions:

 Eclipse > New > Other > Plugin project > ... > Finish